| |

 Unschooling Books and Alternative Learning

-Traditional
+Traditional Homeschooling

 The traditional method could also be referred to as “school at home.”
 With this method, parents try to mirror the classroom experience as much as possible, perhaps even setting up a school room with desks in their home.
 This method relies heavily on worksheets, textbooks, and teacher-led learning.
-This approach is attractive to parents who want to stay in line with the school system as much as possible – for example, if they plan to have their children return to public or private school at some point.

-Waldorf
+Waldorf Homeschooling

 The Waldorf style of education is based on the teachings of Rudolf Steiner.
 This approach could be described as “holistic” – educating the child’s “body, mind, and spirit” is emphasized.
 The arts, music, and nature studies are highly utilized, while textbook use is not common.
 Older children are encouraged to develop reasoning skills and learn through great literature.
 Electronic use is discouraged within the Waldorf approach.
-They also start at a later age and more gentle approach for academics.
+They also start at a later age and have a more gentle approach to academics.

 Homeschool Methods, Teaching Methods, Homeschooling styles, Montessori, Unschooling, Waldorf, Charlotte Mason, Unit Studies, Classical education & more